 Coworking space management tools

-- Nexudus Spaces: white label tool to manage your coworking space.
-You can create your website and manage all backoffice needs, newsletters, etc.
+- Nexudus Spaces: MY FAVORITE.
+I did extensive testing and it is amazing.
+A white label tool to manage your coworking space.
+You can create your website and manage all backoffice needs, newsletters, etc. Support is outstanding.

 - Nadine: open source program by the team of Office Nomads.
 Give it a run if you are comfortable with GitHub, Django, and Python.